Fire safety advice for businesses

 Advice and how to comply with the law.

 Oxfordshire Fire and Rescue Service is committed to enforcing the fire safety legislation that we are responsible for in a fair, transparent and proportional manner.
 Wherever possible we aim to provide assistance and guidance to achieve compliance with the legislation and only resort to formal action or prosecution in the most serious cases or where repeated failures have occurred.

 For fire safety advice specific to your business please contact us.

 How to comply with the law

 - For further information on completing your fire risk assessment download fire safety advice for business premises from the Communities and Local Government website.

 The Environment and Safety Information Act 1988

-This act requires Fire and Rescue Services and Local Authorities to maintain a register of information concerning the issue of prohibition, alteration and enforcement notices, which must be open to inspection by the public free of charge.
+This act requires Fire and Rescue Services and local authorities to maintain a register of information concerning the issue of prohibition, alteration and enforcement notices, which must be open to inspection by the public free of charge.